Gary Brewer and the Kentucky Ramblers: Brewgrass Entertainment Studio

-Event Production
+Event production

 Friday Night Bluegrass Concert Series

-After many different hosts had let the show go down, Gary Brewer and the Kentucky Ramblers took over hosting the Friday Night Bluegrass concert series back in 2014.
-Located in Shepherdsville, KY, with local, national, and regional acts each week.
-Gary Brewer's goal was to give the people of Kentucky a show barn to attend for Live Bluegrass music.
-He wanted to give them the full experience while performing each show themselves and featuring a guest band as well.
+In 2014, Gary Brewer and the Kentucky Ramblers took over hosting the Friday Night Bluegrass concert series in Shepherdsville, KY.
+This series highlights local, national, and regional acts each week.
+Gary Brewer and the Kentucky Ramblers perform in each show themselves and feature a guest band.
 An annual occurrence, the shows run from November to April.

 Bluegrass Summer Nights Concert Series

 In addition to hosting a winter concert series, Gary Brewer and the Kentucky Ramblers connected with the Outlet Shoppes of the Bluegrass and created a summer concert series called Bluegrass Summer Nights.
 Free concerts are offered during the summer months for shoppers.
 Just like the Friday Night Bluegrass show, Gary Brewer has local, national, and regional touring bands as guests on the Bluegrass Summer Nights lineup.

 Shin-dig in the Park Music Festival

 Among producing other events, Gary Brewer and the Kentucky Ramblers host a bi-annual music festival called Shin-dig in the Park.
 It's located in Shepherdsville, KY at the Shepherdsville City Park.
 The music festival takes place in Spring and Fall, and the lineup includes artists of multiple genres (Bluegrass, Country, Americana, Rock, Gospel, and more).
 It is a free community event.